dylanaraps/fff/README.md

 backspace: go to parent dir

 o: open file with
-O: open file with GUI program detached from file manager
+O: open file with a GUI program detached from file manager

 -: Go to previous dir.